-Heart devices and the companies that manufacture them have had a rocky road the past few years (excluding Medtronic’s failed sprint fidelis leads: despite needlessly shocking patients, claims for injuries have been found by a federal trial court to be preempted).
-These include Guidant, which was subject recall and numerous lawsuits over its defibrillators because of a short-circuiting problem.
+Heart devices and the companies that manufacture them have had a rocky road the past few years (excluding Medtronic’s failed Sprint Fidelis leads: despite needlessly shocking patients, claims for injuries have been found by a federal trial court to be preempted).
+These include Guidant, which was subjected to recalls and numerous lawsuits over its defibrillators because of a short-circuiting problem.

 Now, Boston Scientific (which acquired Guidant in 2006) has voluntarily recalled all (non-implanted) implantable cardioverter defibrillators (ICDs) and cardiac resynchronization therapy defibrillators (CRT-Ds).
 An ICD is a device that monitors heart rhythms and delivers life-saving shocks if dangerous rhythms are detected.
 A CRT-D treats certain types of heart failure by coordinating the pumping of the heart’s ventricles.
 The units recalled fall under the COGNIS, CONFIENT, LIVIAN, PRZM, RENEWAL, TELIGEN and VITALITY lines.